D-flat minor

 D-flat minor is a musical key based on D♭, consisting of the pitches D♭, E♭, F♭, G♭, A♭, B𝄫, and C♭.
-Its key signature of eight flats would require six single flats and one double flat.
-Because of this, the enharmonically equivalent key of C-sharp minor is generally used instead.
-Its relative major is F-flat major, which is usually notated as E major.
+Because its key signature has eight flats, requiring one double flat and six single flats, the enharmonically equivalent key of C-sharp minor is normally used instead.
+Its relative major is F-flat major, which is usually replaced by E major.
 Its parallel major is D-flat major.

 The D-flat natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The D-flat harmonic minor and melodic minor scales are:

 D-flat minor is usually notated as the enharmonic key of C-sharp minor, as in the second and third measures of Amy Beach's Canticle of the Sun.
 However, unusually, two of Verdi's most well-known operas, La traviata and Rigoletto, both end in D-flat minor (although written with the five-flat key signature of the parallel major).
 Mahler's thematic motif "der kleine Appell" ("call to order") from his Fourth and Fifth Symphonies uses both notations: in his Symphony No. 4 (first movement) it is in D-flat minor, but in his Symphony No. 5 it is in C-sharp minor.
 In the Adagio of his Symphony No. 9, a solo bassoon interpolation following the main theme appears first in D-flat minor, returning twice more notated in C-sharp minor.
 Likewise, in the Adagio of Bruckner's Symphony No. 8, phrases that are tonally in D-flat minor are notated as C-sharp minor.

 D-flat minor is shown in Max Reger's theory text On the Theory of Modulation.